Frequently Asked Questions

 While there are no minimum years of service requirement to be a Kenan Fellow, the applicant must demonstrate leadership or leadership potential.
 National Board certification is not a requirement, but it is an example of leadership.
 Year round teachers may apply.
 Some projects are more adaptable to a year round schedule.

 The Kenan Fellows Program supports exceptional teachers through tailored professional development, mentoring and internships.
 Teachers who complete the program say they feel a deeper connection to their community and grow professionally as part of a statewide network of teacher leaders.

-Kenan Fellows are required to complete a three-to-five-week (or at least 120-hour) internship in a local industry or research lab setting.
+Kenan Fellows are required to complete a three-week (or at least 120-hours) internship in a local industry or research lab setting.
 The internship gives them the practical knowledge and application to communicate potential STEM job opportunities, and career-building skills to their students.